I knew I wanted to visit the Plitvice Lakes during my stay in Zagreb, but I was scared off by the high cost of accommodation around the park.

 The Plitvice Lakes are far from a budget destination, but visiting them on a day trip instead of overnight excursion can help cut costs.
 If you’re ready to see one of the most beautiful places in the Balkans (and possibly the world) then this guide to visiting the Plitvice Lakes is for you.

 How to Get from Zagreb to Plitvice Lakes National Park

 In a surprising feat, Croatia has actually made it quite easy to buy bus tickets online.
 Simply visit the website to see the timetable and then click “buy.”
 If you want round trip tickets, click the dropdown option and choose “P” before you head to the checkout page.

 I don’t recommend buying round trip tickets because you’ll be locked into a late return.
 The only available options for us with the company were 5:50 pm and 6:40 pm.
-We were ready to go around 4 pm and watched multiple busses heading to Zagreb pass by, load up, and leave us behind.
-If you choose to buy a one way ticket out, you can make a reservation for your return on an earlier bus at the small stop when you get dropped at the Plitvice Lakes.
+We were ready to go around 4 pm and watched multiple buses heading to Zagreb pass by, load up, and leave us behind.
+If you choose to buy a one-way ticket out, you can make a reservation for your return on an earlier bus at the small stop when you get dropped at the Plitvice Lakes.

 Whichever way you choose to get to the Plitvice Lakes, the bus will drop you off right at the main entrance and you’ll be ready to start your day!

 How Much Does it Cost to Visit the Plitvice Lakes?

 Like I said above, the Plitvice Lakes day trip is not budget-friendly.
 First, the bus was 270 kuna / 42 usd for two round trip tickets.